 In the late 1990’s, Mark was introduced to Lyle Hafner of Red Barn Angus from Volin, SD.
 He was so impressed with Lyle’s cattle that he bought several head, from which our Progress, Miss Wix, Black Rose and Empress cow families originate.
 In about 2000, Mark got to know Mike Assman, and purchased a few bulls from him, most notably, ALC Jackpot and ALC Telstar, who did a great job and left many outstanding daughters.
 When Mike dispersed in 2008, many cattle were purchased on the sale, from which our Forever Lady, Blackcap E03F, and Lady cow families come from.

 Our goal at Brookdale Angus has always been to produce structurally correct performance cattle with the commercial man in mind.
 We have been on AHIR from the beginning, and have a strong AI program.
 We do a lot of ET work, both conventional and IVF.
-Scott worked at Trans-Ova Genetics in the IVF program for eight years, and his excellent understanding of all that pertains to reproduction has enhanced our program here.
+Scott previously worked at Trans Ova Genetics, and his excellent understanding of all that pertains to reproduction has enhanced our program here.
 Genomic testing and ultrasound for carcass traits for all bulls and females are also keys to our program.

-Our fifth Production Sale will be on Friday, February 17, 2017.
-We partner with two other producers for this event, advertised as the “Progressive Performance Angus Breeders Joint Production Sale.”
+Our 10th Annual Production Sale will be Friday, March 4th, 2022.
 It is very rewarding to see our offering improve from year to year, and we hope you also can appreciate the fine cattle that Brookdale Angus has come to be known for.
 Visitors are always welcome at the farm, as we enjoy showing people our herd and just talking cattle with others who love the Angus breed.